alfredxiao/jackplay/README.md

    -> should all method redefinition of a class, keep method tracing
 30. refactor web tier, all the handlers
 31. Use jdk logging
+32. refactor project building structure
+33. refactor the redefine pane (not to confuse with drop down list)